Ciaran3/NBN-Rebooter/README.md

 Username to login to your modem page (optional).

 * ```-password```
-Optional.
 Password to login to your modem page (optional).